MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ()

 - **Data completeness scorecard**: AI for Customer Insights equips you with a range of insights across the customer lifetime journey.
 However, how confident you can be in regard to these insights?
 By viewing the *Data Completeness Scorecard* you can get a sense for the phases for which you have wide entity representation versus the phases for which you should successfully incorporate more data and entities.
-   -Going left to right, you can view how complete is your data for the Awareness, Engagement, Buying and Service stages.
+    - Going left to right, you can view how complete is your data for the Awareness, Engagement, Buying and Service stages.
-   -For each of these tiles, *Green* represents good entity coverage, *Yellow* represents medium entity coverage and *Red* represents poor entity coverage.
+    - For each of these tiles, *Green* represents good entity coverage, *Yellow* represents medium entity coverage and *Red* represents poor entity coverage.

 ()

--	**Learn how to use Dymanics 365 AI for customer Insights:** Include four quick-help options that are linked to the user guide:
+-	**Learn how to use Dynamics 365 AI for customer Insights:** Include four quick-help options that are linked to the user guide:
-    - **Getting Start with Dymanics 365 AI for customer Insights**: How to get started with the product?
+    - **Getting Start with Dynamics 365 AI for customer Insights**: How to get started with the product?
 Takes you to the documentation of the Quick Start version of the product.
     - **Dynamics 365 AI for Customer Insights guided learning**: How to use the advanced version of the product?
-Takes you to this manual
+Takes you to this guide
     - **Tutorial: Dynamics 365 for Customer Insights in a day**: Exemplifies how to use the product as part of a typical work day
-    - **Map, Match, Merge and Segment**: Takes you to these specific sections within the user manual as they encapsulate more mandatory configurations than the other product sections
+    - **Map, Match, Merge and Segment**: Takes you to these specific sections within the user guide as they encapsulate more mandatory configurations than the other product sections

 ## Extensibilities